Map Library Collection

 The Map Library collection consists of an estimated 200,000 maps, over 500 atlases and geographic reference books, and a growing collection of digital spatial data.
 Our collection provides well-rounded, world-wide coverage.
 We collect general and thematic maps and atlases at small and large scales, mostly from the 19th, 20th, and 21st centuries, and related reference materials such as gazetteers.
 The Map Library is a full Federal Depository Library and the majority of our maps are acquired through the Federal Depository Library Program.

-- Historical Aerial Photos of Colorado
+- Historical Aerial Photos

 The Map Library is the main map collection for the University of Colorado Libraries and houses approximately 200,000 maps, 500 atlases and a growing collection of digital spatial data.